Introduction

 Many small businesses invest in a website expecting it to attract new customers, only to find that they just aren’t appearing in Google search results or AI-generated answers.

-Often the issue isn’t a lack of effort, it’s a lack of clarity about how search engines actually work, whether your website is set up to be found, and what it would genuinely take to compete.
+Often the issue isn’t a lack of effort, it’s a lack of understanding about how search engines actually work, whether your website is set up to be found, and what it would genuinely take to compete.

 In reality, good SEO is built around three core pillars: